Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Simulation

-In scenario S3 (3rd axis tick), when the assumption A3 is violated by the sparse data in the tails of outcome-related variable $x_2$, both the imputation and weighting methods perform worse than the other scenarios, especially for the LGM weighting methods with largest bias and RMSE.
-It's not surprising given that the models cannot well assess the relationship between the outcome and the covariates and between response propensity and the covariates outside the range of $x_2$ in the sample.
-However, the MI-based methods still perform better than the weighting methods under this condition with a much smaller bias and RMSE.
-For scenario S4 with assumption A3 violated due to the sparse data in the tails of $x_3$, a variable not correlated with $y$, the performance of the tree-based imputation methods is still promising, with slightly wider confidence intervals and larger RMSE than in scenarios S1 and S2, but still better performance than the BART and rBART weighting based methods.
+When the assumption A3 is violated by the sparse data in the tails of outcome-related variable $x_2$ under scenario S3, both the imputation and weighting methods perform worse than the other scenarios, although the MI-based estimators still perform better than the weighting estimators with a much smaller bias and RMSE.
+For scenario S4 with assumption A3 violated due to the sparse data in the tails of $x_3$, a variable not correlated with $y$, the weighting and MI estimators using BART and rBART still perform well, with moderately increased bias and RMSE but much wider 95\% CIs than in scenarios S1 and S2.

-For weighting-based methods, the bias and RMSE for the estimators using BART/rBART models to estimate response propensity is slightly larger than the corresponding MI-based estimators in scenarios S1 and S2.
-However, they are all smaller than those using LGM or CHAID to estimate response propensity.
-The interval widths are also smaller for BART/rBART-based weighting methods compared with LGM in scenarios S1 and S2.
-For scenarios S3 and S4, the interval widths for BART/rBART-based weighting methods are wider than the other methods.
-The WT-LGM has the largest absolute bias because the model for nonresponse adjustments ignores possible interactions and nonlinear associations.

-When comparing between BART and rBART-based imputation methods, rBART has a slightly smaller bias than BART, with the biggest improvement observed for Scenarios S3.
-Also, MI-rBART has wider interval width than MI-BART.
-This may be explained by the additional random intercept term in the rBART model.
-When we increase the number of imputations from $10$ to $1000$, the simulation results are almost unchanged.
-This suggests 10 imputations are sufficient for the MI-BART and MI-rBART methods.

-Overall, the MI-based estimators perform better than the weighting methods, generating less biased and more efficient estimates of population quantities, with shorter interval widths at no expense of coverage rate.
-By using BART/rBART-based MI methods, we can accurately estimate the relationship between auxiliary variables and $y$ in the high-dimensional covariates setting with non-linear associations and interactions, and thus best use the rich data information collected in the Phase-I sample to improve the estimation of population quantities using the Phase-II sample.
-The assumption A3 is critical, especially for the covariates associated with $y$.
-When conducting weighting analysis, BART-based models can be an attractive alternative to the linear logistic regression and the CHAID models.